-It can be a great pleasure to own a swimming pool or spa pool, but ownership of a pool brings with it responsibility for the safety and health of all pool users and the community at large.
-Unfortunately, children do drown in home pools and tragically they are often children from the house, close relations, or neighbours’ children.
+It is a great pleasure owning a swimming pool or spa pool.
+They provide wonderful family fun, however, ownership of a pool brings with it responsibility for the safety and health of all pool users and the community at large.

 The water itself can also be a hazard.
-It should be regularly tested and treated with appropriate pool chemicals.
-Remember to lock away chemicals as they too can be dangerous.
+The water should be regularly tested and treated with the appropriate pool chemicals.
+Remember to lock away those chemicals after use as they too are potentially dangerous.

-If you want to build a new swimming pool or alter existing pool fencing, then a building consent will be required for most pools.
+If you want to build a new swimming pool or alter an existing pool fence/barrier, then a building consent will be required in most circumstances.

-All pools including spa pools must be registered with Marlborough District Council
+Important Note: All pools must be registered with the Marlborough District Council.